openemr/demo_farm_openemr/wordpress_demo/web/wordpress/wp-content/plugins/nav-menu-roles/readme.txt

 **A non-exhaustive list of known conflicts:**

-1. UberMenu Mega Menus plugin
+1. UberMenu 2.x Mega Menus plugin
-2. Menu Icons plugin
-3. Add Descendants As Submenu Items
+2. Add Descendants As Submenu Items plugin
-4. Menu Item Custom Fields
+3. Navception plugin
+4. Suffusion theme
-5. Navception
+5. BeTheme
-6. Avada theme
+6. Yith Menu
+7. Kleo Theme
+8. Jupiter Theme

 = <a name="compatibility"></a>Workaround #1 =
 Shazdeh, the author of Menu Item Visibility Control plugin had the [genius idea](http://shazdeh.me/2014/06/25/custom-fields-nav-menu-items/) to not wait for a core hook and simply add the hook ourselves.
 If all plugin and theme authors use the same hook, we can make our plugins play together.